Nunozumi City

 24” x 36” ink on mylar.

-In the summer of 2023, I traveled to Japan with the University of Miami Open City Studio.
-The studio studied architecture, infrastructure, and the configuration of the Japanese city as it is affected by water.
-The final deliverable was a single drawing which documented a distinctive “water” type and its place within the cultural history and built environment of Tokyo.
+The 2023 Open City Studio studied architecture, infrastructure, and the configuration of the Japanese city as it is affected by water.
+The final deliverable was a single 24” x 36” drawing which documented a distinctive “water” type and its place within the cultural history and built environment of Tokyo.

 “Nunozumi City” explores the use of dry stone masonry within the contemporary Japanese city.
 Dry stone retention walls are used throughout the country in both rural and urban landscapes.
 They are a sustainable and enduring infrastructure that shapes neighborhoods, streets, and cities.
 Most modern walls are modularly constructed with pre-fabricated Kanchi blocks.
 The technique, however, originates from the massive walls of the royal castles of Osaka, Kyoto, and Tokyo.
 The method is called “nunozumi,” where rectangularly cut stones are laid sideways in even, horizontal rows.
 The widths of the stones vary, but the heights remain perfectly aligned.